Grow Liatris from Seed

 Propagation By Dividing Liatris

 Another method to increase the amount of Liatris flowers in your garden is by dividing.
 Liatris flowers arise from a cluster of corms (rhizomes).
-Each corm will send up one flower stalk so if you plan on dividing your Liatris it’s best to make sure it is several years old and producing several flower stalks from the base each summer.
+Each corm will send up one flower stalk so if you plan on dividing your Liatris it’s best to make sure it is several years old and produce several flower stalks from the base each summer.

 How To Divide Liatris